China

 As a responsible major power, China consistently and actively fulfills its international non-proliferation obligations, He added.

-Another 20 Japanese entities, including SUBARU Corporation, were also put on a watch list on Tuesday, as their end-users and end-uses of dual-use items cannot be verified.
+Another 20 Japanese entities, including SUBARU Corporation, were also added to a watch list on Tuesday, marking the first use of this provision.

 (With input from Xinhua)